Northern Great Basin Experimental Range

 The Northern Great Basin Experimental Range is a large livestock range operated by the Oregon State University's Eastern Oregon Agricultural Research Center and the United States Department of Agriculture's Agricultural Research Service.
 The range is located in the Oregon Outback and covers an area of 16,000 acre of land owned by the United States and a further 640 acre of land owned by the State of Oregon.

 The Northern Great Basin Experimental Range is a testing ground for the study of fauna growth for purposes of livestock grazing in eastern Oregon's desert environment.
 Experimental activities are coordinated out of a research station in Burns, Oregon.

-The local populace wanted scientific study of summertime floods that originated on mountain watersheds and were seriously damaging farms and rural communities.
-Severe flooding during the latter part of the 19th century and early part of the 20th century led to the establishment of what was then-called the Utah Experiment Station in 1912.
+This station is not to be confused with the similarly named Great Basin Experimental Range in the Rocky Mountains.